-- Risur.
+- ◆ Risur.
 REES-ser (rhymes with "fleecer").
 A native is a Risuri (rhymes with "Missouri"). - Crisillyir. kris-SILL-lee-ur (rhymes with "this sillier").
-A native is a Crisillyiri (rhymes with "this ill eerie"). - ◆ Danor.
+A native is a Crisillyiri (rhymes with "this ill eerie"). - + Danor.
 DAN-nor (rhymes with "fan oar").
-A native is a Danoran. - + Danoran. dan-OR-uhn (rhymes with "can foreign"). - + Drakr.
+A native is a Danoran. - + Drakr.
 DRAK-kur (rhymes with "tracker").
 A native is a Drakran. - Elfaivar. el-FIE-vahr (rhymes with "ell five bar").
 A native is an Elfaivaran. - ◆ Lanjyr.
 LAN-jeer (rhymes with "fan jeer"). - + Yerasol.
 YAIR-uh-sahl (rhymes with "aerosol"). - Aodhan.
 AID-un (rhymes with "Aidan"), traditionally.
 Sometimes OWD-hahn (rhymes with "loud Ron"). - + Srasama. srah-SAH-muh (rhymes with "the llama").

-TRADITIONAL FANTASY?
+🥽 WHAT IF I WANT 🥦 TRADITIONAL FANTASY?

 Some gamers are hesitant to introduce any technology more recent than the Renaissance to their fantasy campaigns.
-While the conflict between technology and traditional magic is a key component of the ZEITGEIST adventure path, it is certainly possible for the DM to retool the campaign so arcane and psionic power fill the role normally played by industry, leaving primal and divine power to represent "tradition."
+While the conflict between technology and traditional magic is a key component of the ZEITGEIST adventure path, it is certainly possible for the GM to retool the campaign so arcane or psionic power fill the role normally played by industry, leaving divine power to represent "tradition."

-Likewise, if you are playing ZEITGEIST in a different setting, the DM will have to decide how to adapt the geography, history, and cosmology to fit with that world.
+Likewise, if you are playing ZEITGEIST in a different setting, the GM will have to decide how to adapt the geography, history, and cosmology to fit with that world.
 For questions like this, and any other help you'd like for your game, we encourage you to post on the EN World messageboards, where the community and the E.N.
 Publishing staff are always willing to help fellow gamers.